n123git/save-docs/general.md

 ## Misc Notes

-`game*.yw` contains encryption data **before** and **after** the first top-level `Section`.
-This data is accessed via **absolute** offsets, and is therefore not relative to any `Section`.
-In *Yo-kai Watch 2*, there are exactly **32 bytes (`0x20`) before** the first `Section` start marker.
+* A decrypted `game*.ywd` will have data before/after the first top-level section for re-encryption.

 # **Common Data Types**
-Data is usually stored as either an integers (usually signed) or text (see Reigonal Differences for encoding information).
+Data is usually stored as either an integer (usually signed) or text (see Reigonal Differences for encoding information).
 For a large series of binary data, bitmasks are used.
-Examples include Trophies and Unlocked Win Poses.
-A bitmask is a series of bits used to represent... well a series of booleans compactly i.e.
+Examples include Trophies, opened Treasure Dhests and unlocked Win Poses.
+A bitmask is a series of bits used to represent... well a series of booleans compactly i.e. (Arbitrary length - not to scale)
-(Arbitrary binary length, DO NOT USE THE LENGTH FOR REFERENCE)

 00000000000000000000 → No trophies<br/>
 11111111111111111111 → All trophies<br/>